TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 Again we give no formal proof.
 In the previous subsection we showed, also informally, that any matrix can be reduced to a matrix in echelon form (cf. {prf:ref}`Prop:LinSystems:EchelonFormExists`).

-In this echelon matrix we may divide each row by its pivot (first nonzero element).
+In this echelon matrix we may divide each row by its pivot (first non-zero element).

 And lastly 'working upwards' step by step we use each pivot -- which we made equal to $1$ -- to create zeros in all positions above it.